leooreina/leooreina/README.md

 #### :satellite: Where I am right now

-Although I started as a Front-end Dev, I'm currently working as a Full Stack Developer using AngularJS, NodeJS, NestJS and MongoDB, but I got to be honest, React is my favorite framework.
+Although I started as a Front-end Dev, I'm currently working as a Full Stack Developer using AngularJS, NodeJS, NestJS and MongoDB.

 #### 🌱 What I am learning at the moment

-I always try to improve my skills doing courses and resolving problems.
-At the moment I'm learning React Native to start developing mobile apps.
+I always try to improve my skills doing projects and resolving problems.
+At the moment I'm learning Flutter to start developing mobile apps.
 Besides that, studying S.O.L.I.D principles, TDD and other design patterns that makes sense to the modern architecture.